Bulgaria / Bulgarian Plains

 Plovdiv

+The Zion Synagogue dates from the nineteenth century.
 It is still active, but only a small minority of 300 to 400 Jewish inhabitants are still practicing.
+Restored in 2003, the synagogue is adorned with a delightful Venetian-glass chandelier and a richly decorated dome.

 In the surrounding area, traces of what was once a sizable Jewish quarter can still be found today.
-This includes Stars of David which are engraved on certain gates.
+This includes Stars of David, which are engraved on certain gates.

 Little terrace outside the synagogue of Plovdiv with a memorial on a wall